Left Wing Extremism Division

 This Division was created w.e.f.
-October 19, 2006 in the Ministry to effectively address the Left Wing Extremist insurgency in a holistic manner.
+October 19, 2006 in the Ministry, to effectively address the Left Wing Extremist insurgency in a holistic manner.
 The LWE Division implements security related schemes aimed at capacity building in the LWE affected States.
 The Division also monitors the LWE situation and counter-measures being taken by the affected States.
 The LWE Division coordinates the implementation of various development schemes of the Ministries/Departments of Govt. of India in LWE affected States.
-The States of Chhattisgarh, Jharkhand, Odisha, Bihar, West Bengal, Andhra Pradesh, Telangana, Maharashtra, Madhya Pradesh and Uttar Pradesh are considered LWE affected, although in varying degrees.
+The States of Chhattisgarh, Jharkhand, Odisha, Bihar, West Bengal, Andhra Pradesh, Telangana, Maharashtra, Madhya Pradesh and Kerala are considered LWE affected, although in varying degree

 Role and Functions of the Division

 - Capacity building of States to combat LWE though schemes of Ministry of Home Affairs like Security Related Expenditure (SRE) scheme, Special Infrastructure Scheme, Special Central Assistance etc.

 - Deployment of Central Armed Police Forces (CAPFs) in LWE affected States.